pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 ## SI47XX_01_TFT_ILI9225

-This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a SPI TFT from MICROYUM (2") based on ILI9225 driver.
+This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a [SPI TFT from MICROYUM (2" - 176 x 220)](https://github.com/Nkawu/TFT_22_ILI9225/wiki) based on ILI9225 driver.
 It is also a complete radio capable to tune LW, MW, SW on AM and SSB mode and also receive the regular comercial stations.
 If you are using the same circuit used on examples with OLED and LCD, you have to change some buttons wire up.
 This TFT device takes five pins from Arduino.
 For this reason, it is necessary change the pins of some buttons.
 Fortunately, you can use the ATmega328 analog pins as digital pins.

 ### Wire up and functions